mu-ns/ffxiv-raid-analyzer/README.md

 `login` opens a browser to authorize with FFLogs and caches the resulting token under `~/.config/ffxiv-raid-analyzer/` (override the location with `RAID_ANALYZER_CONFIG_DIR`).

-`analyze` shows pulls/clears for the report, lets you pick a specific boss (or overall) to scope the rest of the stats to, then prints deaths/damage-down and mitigation tables and copies the same data as TSV to your clipboard for pasting into a spreadsheet.
+`analyze` shows pulls/clears for the report, lets you optionally pick a specific boss to scope the rest of the stats to, then prints deaths/damage-down and mitigation tables and copies the same data as TSV to your clipboard for pasting into a spreadsheet.

-Note: FFLogs archives reports after some time, and pulling fight data from an archived report requires an active FFLogs subscription.
-Analyze a report before it archives if you don't have one.
+_Note_: FFLogs archives reports after some time, and pulling fight data from an archived report requires an active FFLogs subscription.

 ## Finding ability IDs